Why I switched from the chimp: Mailchimp vs ConvertKit

 Know what’s working to get you new subscribers

-If you know me, you know I love testing – and now I can easily see what forms are working.
+I can easily see what forms are working.
 Subscribers are tagged with where they signed up (even if they signed up multiple times) – which allows me to do further analysis of the customer journey based on where they opted in.
-Should I keep the sticky header or the sticky footer signup?
-Both are converting well – so it makes sense to keep both.

 Email campaigns are easy to create.

-You can create your own email newsletter templates using a bit of code and CSS (I’ve made my own slightly modified templates so I can promote offerings in the footer of my newsletter without having to type it in every newsletter.
+You can even create your own email newsletter templates to match your branding.
+I’ve made my own slightly modified templates so I can promote offerings in the footer of my newsletter without having to re-type it in every newsletter.

 I would be remiss if I didn’t talk about a few things I don’t love…

-If you need a totally separate list (say for another business) you might want to set-up a separate account or use something like Active Campaign.
+- If you need a totally separate list (say for another business) you might want to set-up a separate account or if you need more e-commerce related capabilities you might want to use a different system like Campaign Monitor or Klaviyo.

 Wondering if you should switch?